johnreah/postgres-codegen/README.md

   persistence classes based on Spring Data JPA with its support for generating queries from method names (`findByAgeOrderByLastnameDesc` for example) and of course its support for declarative transactions seems an excellent choice.
 Whether it's the right one for our use case remains to be seen.
+- DeltaSpike doesn't really do code generation per se, so it's in the [postgres-transactions](https://github.com/johnreah/postgres-transactions) project rather than this one, but nevertheless its support for dynamically-generated repository classes is very similar to Spring's, and it uses Interceptors to provide declarative `@Transactional` support even when `transaction-type="RESOURCE_LOCAL"`.
+Contexts and Dependency Injection is provided natively in EE containers like WildFly, but implementations like Weld SE offer CDI capability to Jave SE applications too, and in conjunction with a selection of modules from the Apache DeltaSpike project you can achieve a lot of "enterprise" features without needing to adopt either Spring or Java EE, which is an interesting and powerful option.